Miami Orange Bowl: History

+Mid 20th century

-The Miami Orange Bowl was built by the City of Miami Public Works Department.
+The Miami Orange Bowl, initially called Burdine Stadium after Roddy Burdine, one of Miami's pioneers and the owner of the Burdines department store chain, was built by the City of Miami Public Works Department.
 Construction began in 1936 and was completed in December 1937 and featured stadium lights.
-Prior to completion, the first game was a high school contest on September 24, 1936, that featured Miami Edison High School shut out of Ponce de Leon, 36–0.
+Prior to completion, the first game was a high school game on September 24, 1936, in which Miami Edison Senior High School shut out Ponce de Leon, 36–0.
 During this opening game, the stadium's new lighting system went partially out, leaving the mid-field dark with five minutes remaining in the fourth quarter.

 The stadium opened for Miami Hurricanes football on December 10, 1937.
 From 1926 to 1937, the University of Miami played in a stadium near Tamiami Park and also at Moore Park until the Orange Bowl was built.

+For a brief time in the late 1930s, the Orange Bowl was home to the headquarters of the International Baseball Federation.

-The Orange Bowl was originally named Burdine Stadium after Roddy Burdine, one of Miami's pioneers and the owner of the Burdines department store chain.
-It originally seated 23,739 people along the sidelines—roughly corresponding to the lower level of the sideline seats in the stadium's final configuration.
+The stadium originally seated 23,739 people along the sidelines, roughly corresponding to the lower level of the sideline seats in the stadium's final configuration.
 Attendance for its first Orange Bowl in January 1938 was under 19,000, but the following year saw over 32,000 in attendance.
 Seating was added in the end zones in the 1940s, and by the end of the 1950s the stadium was double-decked on the sidelines.
-In 1966, the AFL expansion Miami Dolphins played their first-ever regular season game in the stadium on September 2.
+In 1966, the AFL expansion Miami Dolphins played their first regular season game in the stadium on Friday, September 2.
 The west end zone upper deck section was then added in the 1960s, bringing the stadium to its peak capacity of 80,010.
 On January 1, 1965, the Orange Bowl was the first college bowl game to be televised in prime time.